pingooio/pingoo/README.md

 * Static sites
 * And much more

-> ⚠️ pingoo is in beta, use with caution.
+> ⚠️ Pingoo is currently in beta, use with caution.

 ## Quickstart